Disease

 1. 1

-Remove the plant from its pot and gently brush away wet soil to expose the bulb cluster for inspection.
+Remove the plant from its pot and gently brush away wet soil to expose the bulb cluster fully for inspection, rather than judging from the surface alone.

 2. 2